 It is considered the most common non-odontogenic cyst and develops only in the midline anterior maxilla.

-Usually shows homogeneous high signal intensity on both on T1 and T2, although most cysts of maxillofacial regions demonstrate low to intermediate signal intensity on T1 weighted images 1.
+Usually shows homogeneous high signal intensity on both T1 and T2, although most cysts of maxillofacial regions demonstrate low to intermediate signal intensity on T1 weighted images 1.

 Enucleation is usually curative, and recurrence is rare.
 Histological confirmation is recommended.

-General imaging differential considerations include
+General imaging differential considerations include:

 Updating… Please wait.

-Error Unable to process the form.
+Unable to process the form.
 Check for errors and try again.

 Thank you for updating your details.